ndf-zz/metarace/README.md

 and official result preparation.
 Version 2 of Metarace is a re-write for Python 3 which removes static pyGTK/GLib dependencies.

-Unlike version 1, application-level modules are not contained in the library, they are available separately:
+Application-level modules are not contained in the library, they are available separately:

    - [roadmeet](https://github.com/ndf-zz/metarace-roadmeet) : Timing